keu/docs/software/pre-create-namespaces.md

 After configuring this feature, users will be required to select a namespace from the pool whenever they create a new Deployment.
 After they create a Deployment, the namespace they select will no longer be available for any users or new Deployments.
 Once a Deployment is deleted, its namespace will be returned to the pool and again become available for use.

-This pool is global and namespaces can be used across all workspaces.
-At any given time, the number of active Deployments will never be greater than the number of namespaces you have preallocated for Astronomer Software to use.

 ### When To Use Pre-Created Namespaces

-When a user creates a new Deployment via the UI or CLI, Astronomer Software will creates the necessary Airflow components and isolates them in a dedicated Kubernetes namespace.
-Within this namespace, many Kubernetes resources, such as Kubernetes secrets, roles, and service accounts, are spun up.
+When a user creates a new Deployment via the UI or CLI, Astronomer Software creates the necessary Airflow components and isolates them in a dedicated Kubernetes namespace.
+These Airflow components depend on Kubernetes resources such as secrets, roles, and service accounts.

-By default, Astronomer protects against Deployments having access to more resources than they need by using dedicated service accounts for parts of your Deployment that need to interact with external components.
-However, to manage this process, Astronomer Software itself needs extensive cluster-level permissions, which can pose security risks when other applications are running in the same cluster.
+By default, Astronomer protects your Deployment's sensitive resources by using dedicated service accounts for parts of your Deployment that need to interact with external components.
+To manage this process, Astronomer Software itself needs extensive cluster-level permissions, which can pose security risks when other applications are running in the same cluster.

-By configuring a pool of pre-created namespaces, Astronomer Software requires only namespace-scoped permissions for the individual namespaces you configure.
+By configuring a pool of pre-created namespaces, Astronomer Software requires permissions only for the individual namespaces you configure.
 If your organization does not want Astronomer Software to have cluster-level permissions in your multi-tenant cluster, then we recommend configuring this feature.

 The other benefit to using a pre-created namespace pool is resource preservation.
 By default, Astronomer Software allows users to create Deployments until there is no more unreserved space in your cluster.
 When using a pool, you can limit the number of active Deployments running at the same time.
-This is especially important if you run other Elastic workloads on the same cluster and need to prevent users from accidentally claiming your entire pool of unallocated resources.
+This is especially important if you run other Elastic workloads on your Software cluster and need to prevent users from accidentally claiming your entire pool of unallocated resources.

 ## Prerequisites